Hattyot/ICA0006/README.md

 * admin_keyring_file -> path to the file which contains the admin keyring
 * osd_partitions -> partitions which the osds will be place on
 * osd_pg_per_pool -> Placement groups per pool
-* domain_name -> Domain name used to connect to the dashboard
 * certbot_email -> email given  to certbot

+**cephmgr.yaml**
-* dashboard_ssl_port -> ssl port of the dashboard
+* dashboard_port -> non-ssl port of the dashboard
+* grafana_port -> port assigned to grafana
+* prometheus_port -> port assigned to prometheus
+* alertmanager_port -> port assigned to alertmanager
+* agama_image_size -> size of the rbd agama image
-* dashboard_port -> http port for the dashboard
+* rsyslog_image_size -> size of the rbd rsyslog image
+* cloudflare_zone_edit_token -> cloudflare api token used to edit domain zone

 **restart_server.yaml**
-* hostnames -> hostnames given to the servers
-* ips -> ips of the servers
-* ilo_ip -> ilo ips of the servers
+* ilo_ip -> hp ilo ips of the servers, used to contact the server through the ilo api
-* default_gateway -> default gateway on the servers' network
-* name_servers -> name servers used on the servers
 * ubuntu_archive -> Ubuntu archive url
+* ngrok_auth_token -> encrypted ngrok auth token, used to authenticate ngrok on external server.
+* ngrok_region -> ngrok region the tunnel operates in.
+* ngrok_hostname -> domain reserved through ngrok
+* apache_dir -> dir in which the files in the apache server will be stored in
 * ilo_username -> username used to connect to the ilo
 * ilo_password -> password used to connect to the ilo
+* password_hash -> password hashes used to create accounts on servers
 * iso_download_url -> direct url to latest release of ubuntu 20.04
-* password_hash -> password hashes used to create accounts on servers
+* os_password -> password for the main users on the servers
-* ilo_ip -> hp ilo ips of the servers, used to contact the server through the api
-* ngrok_auth_token -> encrypted ngrok auth token, used to authenticate ngrok on external server.
-It is required because the current external server is behind NAT.
-* ngrok_region -> ngrok region the tunnel operates in.
-* ngrok_hostname -> domain reserved through ngrok
-* apache_dir -> dir in which the files in the apache server will be stored in.
 ___
 ### Encrypt and Decrypt
 Encrypt strings